dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 Attempts to do so have been fought back with the following rationale: "Dimitry wants to be in a meeting room and talk all day instead of working", "There is a problem with his English comprehension as he does not seem to get what I told him to do, that's why he is asking too many questions", with my favourite being: "You are questioning me on how to do my job, you are a developer not a Marketing executive", "We are paying you to do your job, not tell us how to do ours".

 On the complete opposite on the US-based for exactly the same behaviour a completely different response.
-With non-technical people they received it as at least an expression of flattery: he is not a zeros and ones guy, he wants to learn about us and what to do.
-Similar for more technical people as we would help each other better, with the discussion more formal: "how should as a developer structure my CSS so that it would be easier for you to maintain".
+With non-technical people they received it as at least an expression of flattery: he is not a zeros-and-ones guy, he wants to learn about us and what to do.
+Similar for more technical people as we would help each other better, with the discussion more formal: "how should as a developer structure my CSS so that it would be easier for you the designer to maintain".

 ## B. Master/Slave not Peer to Peer